MSc Sport Performance Coaching (Online)

-All this teaching is delivered through the University’s virtual learning platform.
+All teaching is delivered through the University’s virtual learning platform.

 Staff are responsive to requests for assistance and will assist you with your learning journey, including supervision of the Applied Coaching Project.
-Individual tutorials via online platforms (e.g., Teams or Skype) or phone are available.
+Individual tutorials via online platforms (such as Teams) or phone are available.

 Module outlines include details of specific content and assessments.
 All assessment procedures are in line with institutional policies and will be conducted in such a way as to adhere to adult learning principles.
 This means that content and learning demonstrate relevance, problem solving, learning by doing and a strong element of self-direction and ownership.